 How to Keep Server Errors at Bay

 Keep your WordPress core, themes, and plugins updated.
-Outdated code is a magnet for compatibility issues—and security risks.
+Outdated code is a magnet for compatibility issues and security risks. - Resource Monitoring

 If you notice regular slowdowns or frequent 503 errors, it might be time to upgrade your hosting plan.
 Rapyd Cloud offers flexible solutions to handle those busy days without missing a beat.